 One of our most recent accomplishments was the inclusion of a comprehensive program for the young children and older youth who reside at our emergency shelter.
 We have been able to provide childcare on a part-time basis, to enable the parents to attend classes and receive individual counseling and casework.
 Our childcare center has two bathrooms with appropriate sized facilities.
 There is also a child-friendly room where the young children can take part in arts, crafts, and other activities appropriate for their age level.
 In addition we have an outside play area with equipment provided in a safe and age appropriate manner.
 We have also been able to provide our older youth with a program, which includes field trips to museums, libraries, public offices, private business, amusement parts, public parks, festival/carnivals, parades and county fairs.
 Homework assistance is available.
 The children are encouraged to interact by writing essays, stories and/or drawing pictures regarding the trips they have taken and what they have learned and/or experienced during these trips.

 We have also been able to offer a variety of classes to our adult residents including GED preparation, computer literacy, job skills, and life skills classes, whenever a teacher is available.
 This has enabled our clients to be better prepared when they do begin to search for permanent employment and housing.
 We currently have a success rate of 85-90% in clients who obtain income and 60-70% who obtain stable housing upon exiting our program.

 Ongoing case management helps our clients to set long and short term goals, a saving plan, a job search plan, etc. Seminars and individual help teach our guests budgeting, job search skills, interview and resume techniques, independent living skills, anger management, and parenting skills.
 Computer literacy, English and math literacy are available through computer tutorials.
 We provide a 55-bed facility for homeless men, women and children with shelter, food, clothing, and basic necessities.
-We are the only full service homeless agency between Barstow and San Bernardino.
+We are the only full service homeless agency in the Victor Valley Area.